Avellaneda: Religion

 The Diocese of Avellaneda and Lanús was formally established in 1961.
 Its cathedral, Iglesia Catedral de la Asunción, had been consecrated a century earlier.
 The construction of numerous high rises around Alsina Square during the 1950s and '60s led to irreparable structural damage to the cathedral, however, and in 1967 it was closed to the public.
 Demolished in 1971, the Renaissance Revival cathedral was replaced in 1984 by a modern structure.

 Sports

 Aerial view of Libertadores de América and Presidente Perón Stadiums.

 Two of the most important Argentine football clubs, Independiente and Racing, are located in Avellaneda.
 The city became the third in the world (after Milan and Montevideo) to be home to two world championship teams when Independiente won the 1973 Intercontinental Cup.

-Avallaneda was declared the National Capital of Football, since it is the department that has the most amount of Football clubs in Argentina affiliated with AFA (i.e Racing Club, C.A Independiente, Arsenal Fútbol Club, Club El Porvenir, Club Sportivo Dock Sud and Club Atlético Visionario Arenas).
+Avallaneda was declared the National Capital of Football, since it is the department that has the most football clubs in Argentina affiliated with AFA (i.e. Racing Club, C.A Independiente, Arsenal Fútbol Club, Club El Porvenir, Club Sportivo Dock Sud and Club Atlético Victoriano Arenas).